fccoelho/Curso_Blockchain/bitcoin-client-tut.md

 install [docker](https://www.docker.com/what-container) instead). if you do, go to step 3 directly.

-if you have questions, feel free to ask me (@odanoburu).
+if you have questions, feel free to ask me (@odanoburu). please tell me about any mistakes or possibilities of improvement!

 1. download the bitcoin core client:
    [[binaries]](https://bitcoin.org/en/download "bitcoin core download